Jalan Arang National Secondary School

 Jalan Arang National Secondary School (Sekolah Menengah Kebangsaan Jalan Arang) is a public secondary school situated on Jalan Arang in Kuching, the capital of the East Malaysian state of Sarawak.
 The school was founded in January 2003.
 It offers classes from Transition up to Form 5.
+In recent times, the principal of the school Madam Wong Nguk Chin has banned students for bringing instant noodles to school as it is deemed unhealthy for the students and discussion regarding this ban will result in scolding by the principal.

 Built on a 16 acre site, the school has 38 classrooms, a staffroom, administrative offices, a canteen, library, science labs, computer labs, basketball courts, a futsal court, a greenhouse, a football field and an assembly hall.

 History

 Jalan Arang National Secondary School had its beginnings in 2003, pioneered by Mdm.
 Belinda Lim Sok Khoon as the Acting Principal and Mdm.
 Hii Kwong Ing as the Senior Assistant of Student Affairs along with 878 students, 43 academic staff and 7 non-academic staff.
 During that time, 22 classes were assigned (from transition class until Form 4).
 Due to the small number of students, there were only a morning session for the class schedule.

 In 2004, an afternoon session was added, thus making the school a two-session school (morning and afternoon) to accommodate the expansion into 31 classes for 1221 students, 59 academic staff and 11 non-academic staff.
 The year 2004 also marks the arrival of Mdm.
 Mary John as the principal of Jalan Arang National Secondary School.
 Mr. Daniel Anyie Eng was appointed the Afternoon Session Supervisor while Mr. William Tedong as the Senior Assistant in Co-Curricular Activities.

 In July 2005, Mr. Haris Fadzillah Hj.
 Bahar was transferred over from Matang Jaya National Secondary School as Senior Assistant in Administration, replacing Mdm.
 Belinda Lim, who had left the school a month earlier for St. Joseph's Secondary School, Kuching.

 In July 2006, Mdm.
 Mary John, then principal of Jalan Arang National Secondary School, was transferred to SMK St. Teresa.
 Then in October, Mdm.
 Fong Yut Kuen arrived and was appointed the principal of Jalan Arang National Secondary School until today.

 In 2007, construction commenced on a school hall over the school's futsal court and was completed in the same year.

 In 2009, Mdm.
 Hii Kwong Ing as the Senior Assistant of Student Affairs of Jalan Arang National Secondary School, was transferred and replaced by Mdm.
 Hajar Asma.
 Mr. William Tedong before this was the Senior Assistant in Co-Curricular Activities then became the Afternoon Session Supervisor.
 His place was replaced by Mr. Mohammad Jasni as the Senior Assistant in Co-Curricular Activities.
 Several projects were completed; new assembly ground, several walkways and the school was repainted.

 In 2015, Mr. Tan Chiok Peng became the school's new Senior Assistant in Administration, replacing Mr. Haris Fadzillah Hj.
 Bahar, who had been retired since 2014.